mercedes-benz/product-kit_react/README.md

 }
 ```

-Your MUI components are now styled accordingly to the styleguide of Daimler TSS!
+Your MUI components are now styled accordingly to the styleguide of Mercedes-Benz Tech Innovation!

 ## Usage

 ### Colors

-You can use all custom Daimler TSS colors like `primary` (corporate blue) or `secondary` (corporate pink) as well as other brand colors with their shade like `grayblue-400` and text colors in either of the following ways:
+You can use all custom Mercedes-Benz Tech Innovation colors like `primary` (corporate blue) or `secondary` (corporate pink) as well as other brand colors with their shade like `grayblue-400` and text colors in either of the following ways:

 - Using the `color` prop
 - Access colors using the `sx` prop